JacobZavita/jacob-react-portfolio/README.md

-# Getting Started with Create React App
+# Jacob Zavita Portfolio built with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was created with [Create React App](https://github.com/facebook/create-react-app).
+It used Material-UI as the styling library.
+It is a portfolio for Jacob Zavita's development work.

+## Pages

+This site has an About Me section including a bio and photo of Jacob, a Portfolio page with some of his recent work, a Resume page listing skills and a link to download a resume, and a Contact page.

 ## Available Scripts